sveltejs/rfcs/0000-declarative-actions.md

 <script context="action">
   /*
-    Not used in this example, I just binded the element to demonstrate actions could still be writtnr purely imperatively as they are now with "onDestroy", "onUpdate" and "onMount".
+    Not used in this example, I just binded the element to demonstrate actions could still be written purely imperatively as they are now with "onDestroy", "onUpdate" and "onMount".
   */
   let target;